priyankadas1109/planet/terra/README.md

 Africa - Egypt, Ethiopia, South Africa, Congo
 Oceana and Antarctica

-Countries are selected to provide a forum for the discussion and resolution of local issues.
+Country reps rotate to provide a forum for the discussion and resolution of current international issues.

-**Tech:**
+**Tech**
 Golf balls that deliver molecular fixes
 Low impact vehicles
 Water purification and desalination bots and facilities